 The ASA received a complaint about an ad for a sex toy which appeared on 16 April, which stated "RES-ERECTION", "Easter Treats" and "Sinful Sunday".
 The complainant felt that using a religious holiday to advertise a sex toy was offensive.
 The ASA understood that Easter was a particularly sacred time of worship for Christians, and noted the ad played particularly on the religious provenance of the holiday by referencing "RES-ERECTION" and "Sinful Sunday".
 As such they considered the use of the religious holiday of Easter to advertise a sex toy was likely to cause serious offence and concluded that it was therefore in breach of the Code (Honey Birdette UK Ltd, 12 July 2017).

-In the meantime, the position reflected in the AOL below is current and the ASA will have regard to this guidance when investigating cases.
+When the new rule comes into force this advice will be updated to fully reflect any new positions.
+In the meantime, the position reflected below is current and the ASA will have regard to this guidance when investigating cases.

 In 2007, the ASA received complaints about an ad that showed a barmaid with the claim “You’d employ her to pull a few pints …. and a few new customers …. but not to do your accounts!”
 The ASA considered that this was likely sexist, insulting and demeaning towards women and likely to cause offence.
 (Licensed Trade Accountants, 2 May 2007).